Raju1173/visual-rdbms/README.md

 Implementing the responsive UI using ratios and vignette/gradient effects using surface.setpixel() was the most difficult but fun part.

+I was going to add bezier curves for the arrows but time didn't allow me to.

 WARNING : Read the code at your own risk...